-College of Arts & Sciences School of Social & Behavioral Sciences Dr. Ron Jewett, Dean
+College of Arts & Sciences School of Social & Behavioral Sciences Mallory Knipe, Director

 The Social Work Program at North Central University will train students in the knowledge and skills of generalist social work practice.
-The program is guided by a love for Christ and a commitment to service to God and to humanity.
-Our educational framework is based on the Council of Social Work Education (CSWE) requirements, Christian values, the National Association of Social Work (NASW) Code of Ethics, a liberal arts foundation, as well as a biblical foundation.
+The program is guided by a love for Christ and a commitment to service to both God and humanity.
+Our educational framework is based on the Council on Social Work Education (CSWE) requirements, Christian values, the National Association of Social Workers (NASW) Code of Ethics, a liberal arts foundation, and a biblical foundation.